james126/LPIC-1/LPIC-1 Study Guide/Section 1/Software/Shared Libraries/Basics.md

 **troubleshooting**
 <li>check if library installed</li>
 <li>if library is installed, you may need to add it to the Library Path</li>
-<li>Sometimes the librarys <mark>path is hardcoded</mark> in the programs binary file, you can create a symbolic <mark>link</mark> from where the program expects it and the location of the library on your system</li>
+<li>Sometimes the libraries <mark>path is hardcoded</mark> in the programs binary file, you can create a symbolic <mark>link</mark> from where the program expects it and the location of the library on your system</li>

 <hr>